linebender/linebender.github.io/content/blog/2026-08-10-fearless-simd-0-7/index.md

 These days x86 systems without SSE4.2 are [very rare](https://firefoxgraphics.github.io/telemetry/#view=system).
 However, since SSE2 is part of the baseline instruction set in both x86_64 and i686 Rust targets, the presence of SSE2 can be assumed, without any runtime dispatch or multiversioning.
 Certain crates only need a very limited set of vector instructions and don't benefit from later extensions, so forgoing runtime dispatch can simplify the code and reduce binary size.

 To better serve this use case, Fearless SIMD now has an explicit `Sse2` level with operations expressed in terms of SIMD intrinsics, rather than relying on autovectorization of the `Fallback` level when SSE4.2 is not available.
+This improves performance on x86 when the user opts out of selecting the best SIMD implementation at runtime.

 SSE2 remains a runtime-detected level on the [tier-2 i586 targets](https://doc.rust-lang.org/nightly/rustc/platform-support.html#tier-2-without-host-tools), and can be disabled there using [the usual multiversioning controls](https://github.com/linebender/fearless_simd/tree/main/fearless_simd#multiversioning-on-x86).

 ## Build time improvements

 Despite the addition of 64-bit integer vectors, more supported operations, and an entirely new SSE2 SIMD level, the compilation time of `fearless_simd` when used as a dependency stayed the same as v0.6: 2 seconds from scratch for x86 and 1 second from scratch for Aarch64.
-This is measured via `cargo clean && cargo build --release --timings` in an empty crate depending on `fearless_simd`.
+This was measured on my Zen 4 desktop CPU via `cargo clean && cargo build --release --timings` in an empty crate depending on `fearless_simd`.

 Keeping compilation time unchanged despite the additions required a build profiling and optimization effort, without which the x86 build time would have increased to 3.4 seconds on my machine.
 It's still not that much for a from-scratch release build, and would have been entirely invisible for crates that have other dependency chains that take longer than 3.4 seconds to compile.
 But I believe that keeping build times low is important for Fearless SIMD to become a foundational SIMD abstraction.
 This is also a big part of why `fearless_simd` doesn't have any dependencies itself.